syncfusion/blazor-docs/src/common/appearance/theme-studio.md

 ## Import previously changed settings into theme studio

-If you need to change your application theme and UI design in future, do not customize the Syncfusion Blazor components from scratch in the theme studio.
+If you need to change your application theme and UI design in the future, do not customize the Syncfusion Blazor components from scratch in the theme studio.
 Just import the old `settings.json` file to review and update your stored settings in the Theme Studio application.

 **Step 1:** Click the Import icon at the top-right corner.

 ![Theme Studio import-icon](images/import-icon.png)

 **Step 2:** The Import Theme dialog will open.
-Click the Browse button and select `settings.json` file you exported previously.
+Click the Browse button and select the `settings.json` file you exported previously.

 ![theme studio import-dialog](images/import-dialog.png)